-Enhance children's brain growth by exposing them to games that can nurture creative thinking and problem-solving skills.
+Enhance children's brain growth by exposing them to brain games for kids that can nurture creative thinking and problem-solving skills.
 Board games, puzzles, and jigsaws can help increase their spatial abilities.

 The first five years of a child's life are crucial as they form the foundation for brain development.
-Exposing them to brain games can help enhance their kids’ mental abilities.
+Exposing them to brain games for kids can help enhance their mental abilities.

 For parents, there may be no prouder moment than seeing their children excel in school and sharing their achievements with family, friends, and social media connections.
 And the best time to prepare kids for the rigors of studying is in early childhood.

 The first five years of life are important in a person’s brain development.
 According to the United Nations, during this period children’s experiences lay the foundation for the brain’s organizational development and functioning, and how they hone their learning skills1.
 Among those experiences, parents can include certain brain games for kids to enhance their mental abilities.

 With toddlers, try solving puzzles, for example, jigsaw or shape-matching puzzles.
 Studies conducted by researchers at the University of Chicago showed that kids who played with puzzles when they were 26 to 46 months old demonstrated better spatial skills when they were 54 months old.
 Spatial abilities are a significant predictor that children will go for degrees in science, technology, engineering, and mathematics2 later in life.

 As for children learning words and spelling, challenge them to a word search/jumble.
 A literature review pointed to the usefulness of such word puzzles when teaching a second language3.

 Children who are studying addition and subtraction can benefit from playing the popular Japanese number puzzle sudoku.
 A report by the University of Cambridge says sudoku improves memory in children and is helpful in learning math and science.4